pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 go build src/utils/dev_dns_updater/dev_dns_updater.go
 ```

 3. You'll need to hardcode in your kube config.
+If you are using a custom domain name, specify it as the value of the `--domain-name` flag.
 Leave this tab open.

 ```bash
 ./dev_dns_updater --domain-name="dev.withpixie.dev"  --kubeconfig=$HOME/.kube/config --n=plc